What Is A Blog?

 Define Blog

-Therefore, here is my definition of a Blog:
+Therefore, here is my definition of a blog:

-I could expand on this definition, but this defines the fundamentals of what a blog actually is.
-Blogs typically have one or more features that provide that familiar blog feel and functionality.
+Having said that, blogs typically have one or more features that provide that familiar blog feel and functionality.
 These are included below.

 Blog Features